JoseCVieira/Thesis---Fog-and-Cloud-Computing-Optimization-in-Mobile-IoT-Environments/Meetings/3-2nd meeting.md

 5g environments.** In Communications (ICC), 2017 IEEE International Conference on, pages 1–6.
 IEEE, 2017.

-Analisa os problemas de latência que podem ocorrer em aplicações IoT sensíveis a delay devido às distâncias geográficas entre os dispositivos físicos IoT e os data centers.
-Os autores consideram o paradigma mobile IoT federation as a service (MIFaaS) que utiliza a pool de dispositivos geridos por fornecedores de cloud individuais como um todo para ajudar a suportar aplicações sensíveis a delay.
-O modelo de rede considerado é um ambiente de cellular IoT com várias LTE femtocells como os edge nodes da rede que suportam o paradigma MIFaaS.
+This study looks at the latency issues that may be experienced by delay-sensitive IoT applications due to the geographical distances between the physical IoT devices and the data centers.
+The authors consider the mobile IoT federation as a service (MIFaaS) paradigm that leverages the pool of devices managed by individual cloud providers as a whole in order to help support delay-sensitive applications.
+The network model considered is a cellular IoT environment with multiple LTE femtocells as the network edge nodes that supports the MIFaaS paradigm.

 -----------------------------------------------------------------------------------
 [177] ✗